PatriciaBota/EmotiphAI_public/README.md

 1. make install
 2. make run

+To get started with EmotiphAI:

+1. Set up the local infrastructure with the required hardware and software.
+2. Deploy the wearable devices to participants.
+3. Use the platform's interface to monitor and annotate data in real-time or retrospectively.

 ## Acknowledge
 This work was funded by FCT - Fundação para a Ciência e a Tecnologia under grants 2020.06675.BD and FCT (PCIF/SSO/0163/2019 SafeFire), FCT/MCTES national funds, co-funded EU (UIDB/50008/2020 NICE-HOME), Xinhua Net FMCI (S-0003-LX-18), Ministry of Economy and Competitiveness of the Spanish Government co-founded by ERDF (TIN2017-85409-P PhysComp), and IT - Instituto de Telecomunicacações, by the European Regional Development Fund (FEDER) through the Operational Competitiveness and Internationalization Programme (COMPETE 2020), and by National Funds (OE) through the FCT under the LISBOA-01-0247-FEDER-069918 “CardioLeather” and LISBOA-1-0247-FEDER-113480 “EpilFootSense”.